Hume Castle: Downfall

 The 17th century saw the demise of Hume Castle as a habitable fortress.
 The Earls of Home had already established another seat at Dunglass Castle and, by 1611, at The Hirsel.
 Hume Castle finally succumbed to the forces of Cromwell in 1650 during the Wars of the Three Kingdoms.
 James, 3rd Earl of Home was a prominent member of the Kirk Party.
-After Cromwell's successful investiture of Edinburgh Castle, he sent Colonel George Fenwick with two regiments to beseige the Earl's Castle.
+After Cromwell's successful investiture of Edinburgh Castle, he sent Colonel George Fenwick with two regiments to besiege the Earl's Castle.
 Catherine Morrison, Lady Wedderburn, paid £6 to bring cannon to defend Hume.
 The governor of the castle, Colonel John Cockburn, engaged in witty repartee with the Roundheads, but refused to deliver the castle.
 He claimed that he had no idea who Cromwell was and that the castle stood on a rock.
 He sent a note to Fenwick with the following doggerel: